 - Veterinarians are uniquely qualified to diagnose, by physical examination and use of diagnostics, to address unexpected conditions or complications discovered during oral and dental examinations and procedures and to prescribe follow-up care.

 - The current AAHA-AVMA Canine Preventive Healthcare Guidelines and AAHA-AVMA Feline Preventive Healthcare Guidelines both include dental care as part of the assessment during annual veterinary examinations.
-The veterinarian should perform an oral examination on all animals at least yearly and discuss preventative measures to keep a patient's mouth healthy.
+The veterinarian should perform an oral examination on all animals at least yearly and discuss preventive measures to keep a patient's mouth healthy.

 - When procedures such as periodontal probing, intraoral radiography, dental scaling, and dental extraction are justified by the oral examination, they should be performed under anesthesia.
+Unless otherwise indicated, these procedures should be performed under standing sedation in large animal patients with appropriate pain control provided.

 - Other species have oral and dental needs that are also included in the practice of veterinary medicine.